davegurnell/calc-case-study/README.md

 1 2 + 3 4 + *             (1 + 2) * (3 + 4)
 ~~~

-- You can parse postfix expressions easily using two stacks:
+You can parse postfix expressions easily using an expression stack:

-  one of operands and one of operators.
-  Use the `List` data type in Scala to represent stacks.
+ - parse the text word-by-word from left to right;
+ - every time you pass a number:
+    - push it onto the stack;
+ - every time you pass an operator:
+    - pop two expressions from the stack;
+    - combine them;
+    - push the resulting expression onto the stack.
+ - when you come to the end, you should have
+   exactly one expression on the stack: your final result.